Table of Contents

 It provides maximum space.
 Due to this reason, the gambrel roofs are most commonly used for the roofing of storage buildings and outdoor sheds.

 7. Addition of Windows :

 It facilitates the addition of windows to the roof.
-The addition of the windows can be an easy way for adding the natural light to the extra space received.
+The addition of the windows can be an easy way for adding natural light to the extra space received.

 8. Many options of the construction materials:

-Disadvantages of Gambrel Roof
+8. Cons of Gambrel Roof